What Is Medical Malpractice?

 Medication Errors

 When hospitals are understaffed or employ undertrained workers, they are prone to making medication mistakes.
-These mistakes can include administering the wrong medication to a patient, giving the patient the wrong dosage of a prescribed medication, or administering a medication that the patient's chart says they are allergic to.
+These mistakes can include administering the wrong medication, giving the wrong dosage of a prescribed medication, or administering a medication that the patient is allergic to.

 Birth Injuries

-Obstetricians have a responsibility to ensure that both mother and baby receive appropriate medical care during pregnancy, labor, and delivery.
+Mothers and babies deserve to receive appropriate medical care during pregnancy, labor, and delivery.
 There are many circumstances that doctors and nurses are trained to respond to, including:

-Not responding to or failing to provide the appropriate treatment for any of these conditions can be a form of medical malpractice.
+Not responding to or failing to provide the appropriate treatment for any of these conditions may be medical malpractice.

 If you or a loved one suffer any of these types of medical malpractice or another type of medical error, reach out to our law firm immediately!
 A skilled medical malpractice attorney in Louisville is ready to discuss the details of your case.
 Call (502) 234-7451 today.